curvegrid/go-ethereum-wiki/RPC-PUB-SUB.md

 ### Parameters
 1. `object` with the following (optional) fields
     - **address**, either an address or an array of addresses.
-Only logs that are created from these addresses are returns (optional)
+Only logs that are created from these addresses are returned (optional)
     - **topics**, only logs which match the specified topics (optional)